 - Configure both hierarchies to use the same Commercial ID to share the Azure AD tenant and Desktop Analytics instance.
 Use different apps for connecting each hierarchy.
 It may take up to 30 days after you disconnect a hiearchy for the portal to reflect changes.

 Devices running Windows 7, Windows 8.1, or Windows 10

 Install the latest updates.
 For more information, see Update devices.

 Devices also need to have the Configuration Manager client, version 1902 with update rollup (4500571) or later.
 For more information, see Update Configuration Manager.

-Desktop Analytics doesn't support upgrades to or from Windows 10 long-term servicing channel (LTSC).
+In Configuration Manager version 2006 and earlier, Desktop Analytics doesn't support upgrades to or from Windows 10 LTSC.
 For more information, see Windows as a service overview.